Vatnar/UIAOBSIDIAN/25V/IKT103 Object Oriented Analysis.md

 - produce object analysis modelling
 - pays primary attention to the objects with which the problem is concerned.
 - Ignore other objects.
+Specification is the "drawing" which is the base of the program.